On $k$-Bend and Monotonic $\ell$-Bend Edge Intersection Graphs of Paths on a Grid: Relationship between Bk and Blm for l > k

 \begin{theorem} The inclusion $B_{1} \subseteq B_{3}^{m}$ holds. \end{theorem} \begin{proof} Let $G$ be a graph in $B_{1}$.
 We show that $G$ is in $B_3^m$ by presenting a monotonic $B_3$-EPG representation of $G$.
 The latter is constructed by transforming a $B_1$-EPG representation of $G$ into a $B_3^m$-EPG representation of $G$ as described below.
-The transformation is illustrated by means of an example; \autoref{fig:B1SubseteqB3mGraphB1}~(a) and \autoref{fig:B1SubseteqB3mGraphB1}~(b) show a graph $G$ and a $B_1$-EPG representation of it, respectively, whereas \autoref{fig:B1SubseteqB3mB3m} shows the corresponding $B_{3}^m$-EPG representation obtained as a result of the transformation mentioned above.
-The transformation itself is illustrated in \autoref{fig:B1SubseteqB3mB1Double} and \autoref{fig:B1SubseteqB3mNewGridlines}.
+The transformation is illustrated by means of an example; Figures~\ref{fig:B1SubseteqB3mGraphB1}(a) and~\ref{fig:B1SubseteqB3mGraphB1}(b) show a graph $G$ and a $B_1$-EPG representation of it, respectively, whereas \autoref{fig:B1SubseteqB3mB3m} shows the corresponding $B_{3}^m$-EPG representation obtained as a result of the transformation mentioned above.

 Let $R$ be an arbitrary $B_{1}$-EPG representation of $G$.
 We place another copy of the same $B_{1}$-EPG representation to the top right of $R$, see~\autoref{fig:B1SubseteqB3mB1Double}, and then step by step modify both the original $B_1$-EPG representation and its copy as described below.
 At any point in time during this modification process we denote by $R_1$ and $R_2$ the current modified $B_1$-EPG representation and the current modified copy of the original $B_1$-EPG representation, respectively.
 For a vertex $v$ of $G$ we denote by $P_v$, $P_v^1$ and $P_v^2$ the path corresponding to $v$ in $R$, $R_1$ and $R_2$, respectively.
 At the beginning of the modification process $R_1$ and $R_2$ coincide with the original $B_1$-EPG representation and its copy, respectively, as in \autoref{fig:B1SubseteqB3mB1Double}.